 We promoted the University of Northampton’s newly-built Waterside campus with an impressive Visitor Centre design.
 Installed in only three weekends, it was a big hit with students and staff.

-The brief required us to deliver a design that would appeal to three primary audiences, but achieve a different objective for each:
+We were asked to deliver a design that would appeal to three primary audiences, but achieve a different objective for each:

-- University faculty and staff: as an important stakeholder group, our client needed them to embrace the move, focusing on the positives of relocating to a new campus rather than feeling apprehensive about any potential inconvenience or changes to internal systems and processes.
+- University faculty and staff: as an important stakeholder group, our client needed them to embrace the move, focusing on the positives of relocating to a new campus, rather than feeling apprehensive about any potential inconvenience or changes to internal systems and processes.

 - Future students: to ensure maximum enrolment for September 2018, the University needed to appeal to students who would be taking their A-levels in the coming year, helping our client outshine other more established universities in the region.

 Our Creative Director and Exhibitions team provided two concepts for the Visitor Centre design.
-The client loved both and asked us to find a way to combine the two and “bring the outside in”, so we presented a hybrid concept that focused on the theme “We’ve arrived,” while also championing environmentally-friendly aspects of the new campus.
+Our client loved both and asked us to find a way to combine the two and “bring the outside in”, so we presented a hybrid concept that focused on the theme We’ve arrived, while also championing sustainability-conscious aspects of the new campus.

-- A 9x9m ContraVision one-way graphic was created for each of the two Visitor Centre entrances.
+A 9x9m ContraVision one-way graphic was created for each of the two Visitor Centre entrances.
 This allowed us to brand the exterior windows of the building without restricting the interior view or preventing natural light from filtering into the building.

-- Interactive stations, featuring large touch screens and iPads, were developed for each area.
-Our team designed them to look like they were in the process of being unpacked from shipping boxes, further emphasising the “We’ve arrived” theme.
+Interactive stations, featuring large touch screens and iPads, were developed for each area.
+We designed them to look like they were being unpacked from shipping boxes – a nod to the We’ve arrived theme running throughout the experience.